Department of Radiology

 Professor Nemiro has been awarded the Gold Medal of the Palacký University Olomouc (1990).
 Nemiro is a State Emeritus Scientist (1998) and a recipient of the Order of the Three Stars (2000).
 In 1991, Arnis Amoliņš was awarded the Commemorative Medal for Participants of the Barricades.

 The Department of Radiology was established in 1998, and Prof. Gaida Krūmiņa, habilitated doctor of medicine (1990), was appointed as its head.
 She was also the director of the Institute of Radiology established in 1999 and became the head of the re-established Department of Radiology in 2008.
 In 2003, the Department of Undergraduate Studies was established at the Institute of Radiology and Asst.
 Prof. Ardis Platkājis (associate professor since 2005) was appointed as its head.
-Since 2019, Prof. Ardis Platkājis is the head of the Department of Radiology.
+Since 2019, Prof. Ardis Platkājis has been the head of the Department of Radiology.